-- Supplementation with collagen is becoming of increasing interest to athletes as it’s recently been shown that taking 15g collagen with around 48mg of Vitamin C, 30-60mins prior to targeted training such as jumping rope, will double the collagen production after those sessions compared to undertaking the session without such nutritional support.
+- Supplementing with collagen.
+Taking 15g collagen with around 48mg of Vitamin C, 30-60mins prior to targeted training such as jumping rope, will double the collagen production after those sessions compared to undertaking the session without such nutritional support.
 Collagen intake has also been showed to improve function, instability and pain perception in ligament and joint damage of the ankles and knees.
 VPA’s Collagen Pro combines collagen with a pro and pre biotic to help you maintain your gut health.

 - Tart cherry juice for anti-inflammatory benefits and immune support.